 - Difficulty: Medium.
 The hills are a little challenging but the rest is easy.

-- Time of year: I walked this during a rubbish rainy summer
+- Time of year: I did the walk on a rubbish rainy summer.

-A Guide To The Box Hill Walk via The Stepping Stones
+route description: Box Hill circular Walk via The Stepping Stones

 Follow it to the right.
 Further along this road you will reach another North Downs Way signpost pointing left through a car park and into the woods.